Sticky particles and the pressureless Euler equations in one spatial dimension: Sticky particle trajectories

+Note that we used \eqref{DerGammEyePeeEq} to derive the fourth equality above.
 Finally, we note that if more than one subcollection of trajectories intersect for the first time at $t_k$, we can argue as above on each subcollection to verify \eqref{AveragingPropReduced}.
 Therefore, the conclusion follows by induction. \end{proof} \begin{rem} Choosing